Summary

 2. The core idea: A serve-to-train flywheel powered by RL

 Aurora turns speculative decoding into a serve-to-train flywheel.
-Rather than treating the speculator as a static artifact deployed once and forgotten, Aurora creates a continuously improving service where the speculator learns from every request it serves.
+Rather than treating the speculator as a static artifact, it learns continuously from every request it serves.

 The system is built around two decoupled components.
 The Inference Server runs a speculative decoding engine (based on SGLang or vLLM) with a target model and a draft model.
 For each request, the draft model proposes a sequence of tokens, which are then verified in parallel by the target model.
 The results of both accepted and rejected tokens — along with hidden states for EAGLE-style training — are streamed to a distributed data buffer.
 The Training Server runs asynchronously: it fetches batches of training data from the buffer, performs gradient updates on a copy of the draft model, and periodically hot-swaps improved weights back to the inference server without service interruption.